-UICA

-recycled path into

-materials and expanding the

-the raw ideas of further

-materials follow repurposing of

-strictly the the remnants.

-=

-higher Also the

-standards of company

-sustainability. participates in

-collaborations

-and aims to

-create more,

-with various

-industries and

-elite

-institutions in

-creating value

-from waste.

-Sustainable and zero waste High Most of the companies The companies By supporting

-production addressed this as a major issue use organic only local

-and the set of their basis for products. products, to

-their activities in order to follow Support local ensuring that

-respective strategies.
-A communities the product

-sustainable growth is depicted and production. they are using

-on product development They have follow the

-digitised many

-processes, raw materials to be • regulations of

-organic, supporting local steps of the a sustainable

-communities and minorities as product based thinking,

-well as maintaining a development the local

-transparent activity. for faster and companies

-less wasteful struggle and

-production. have large

-costs to cover.

-New technologies High An innovative technology used The company The knowledge

-Train teamine agree 6 by company Cutcutuur, is that of base its around the

-laser cut garments, aiming to production on processes of

--

-minimise waste. laser cutting laser cutting is

-patterns, but low in the local

-also for making market and it

-designs that is difficult to

-would be find people

-difficult to make who

-by hand and understand

-would bring and are able to

-more waste to work in this

-the production. sector, while

-- •

-With this way, having a

-the process also background in

-requires lesser garment

-amounts of making.

-sewing.

-International and national High During the CLEANTEX project, During the All companies

-projects participation which focuses on circular research stage mentioned the

-economy in the textile industry, of the project, lack of

-the company of 3quarters the company resources as

-participated in the main

-participated in the main participated and main cause of
+Ad dTex recycled materials and the raw materials follow strictly the higher standards of sustainability. path into expanding the ideas of further repurposing of the remnants.
+Also the company participates in collaborations and aims to create more, with various industries and elite institutions in creating value Sustainable and zero waste production High Most of the companies addressed this as a major issue and the set of their basis for their activities in order to follow respective strategies.
+A sustainable growth is depicted on product development processes, raw materials to be organic, supporting local communities and minorities as well as maintaining a transparent activity.
+The companies use organic products.
+Support local communities and production.
+They have digitised many steps of the product development for faster and less wasteful production. from waste.
+By supporting only local products, to ensuring that the product they are using follow the regulations of a sustainable based thinking, the local companies struggle and have large costs to cover.
+New technologies High An innovative technology used by company Cutcutuur, is that of laser cut garments, aiming to minimise waste.
+The company base its production on laser cutting patterns, but also for making designs that would be difficult to make by hand and would bring more waste to the production.
+With this way, the process also requires lesser amounts of sewing.
+The knowledge around the processes of laser cutting is low in the local market and it is difficult to find people who understand and are able to work in this sector, while having a background in garment making.
+International and national projects participation High During the CLEANTEX project, which focuses on circular economy in the textile industry, the company of 3quarters participated in the main During the research stage of the project, the company participated and All companies mentioned the lack of resources as main cause of